dr-crunch/nullification-loops/README.md

 * **Request for Assistance — EU Commissioner Non-Response.pdf**: Correspondence dated February 12, 2026, to MEP Lynn Boylan regarding the same pattern of non-response by Commissioner Michael McGrath.
 * **Request for Assistance — Rule of Law Concerns & Commissioner Non-Response.pdf**: Correspondence dated February 12, 2026, to MEP Aodhán Ó Ríordáin highlighting rule-of-law concerns and requesting parliamentary intervention.

-Referred to the Joint Committee on Public Petitions and the Ombudsmen on multiple occasions.
+The matter was referred to the Joint Committee on Public Petitions and the Ombudsmen on multiple occasions.

-Now well established as futile communications; looking into the EU potential of oversight.
+The MEP list already seems well established as being futile communications: looking into the EU potential of oversight, is oversight merely hypothetical.
 What is it?
 How are motions forwarded, bills passed, charters ratified?

 Here are the named members of EU Parliament who can be considered in breach of both their national duties and union benefits.

+It persists until a body with recognised legal authority —domestic court or the Court of Justice of the European Union— compels the completion of the decision function.
+The impasse is structural, not episodic.

 | MEP | Party | Status | Date Sent | Subject Line |